open-eid/SiVa/README.md

 ### Without docker

-SiVa project compiles **2 fat executable JAR** files that You can run after successfully building the project by issuing below command:
+SiVa project compiles **1 fat executable JAR** file that You can run after successfully building the project by issuing below command:

 **Starting the SiVa REST webservice.
 NB!
 X.X.X denotes the version you are running.**